Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Results and Discussion

 Crucially, we observe in the VQE optimization example that initializing with $\chi=2$ MPS does not suffice to reliably improve over a naive near-identity initialization of the circuit unitaries.
 Only MPS with larger bond dimension $\chi$, facilitated by the layer-efficient decomposition in Ref.~\cite{rudolph2022MPSdecomposition}, enable significant enhancements.
 This is also highlighted by the depicted loss values achieved by the MPS solutions with highest $\chi$ that were used to initialize the respective PQC models.
 In the VQE simulation, initializing the PQC with $\chi=2$ is not sufficient for the PQC to outperform what the MPS on classical hardware may have been capable of.
 The particular case of $\chi=2$, where the MPS readily maps to two-qubit gates, was studied in Ref.~\cite{dborin2022pretraining}, and does not require the layer-efficient decomposition scheme used in this work which enables arbitrary $\chi$.

 However, the final MPS losses (indicated by the dashed lines) also showcase how the PQC solutions can improve on solutions attained on classical hardware by leveraging the more flexible capabilities of quantum hardware and initializing with strong classical models.
 The gaps between the final MPS losses and the respective PQC initializations stem from imperfect decomposition of the MPS into a low number of two-qubit gate layers, as well as the close-to-identity extension of the quantum circuits into the all-to-all topologies, and the initial exploration step size of the CMA-ES optimizer.
-While initializing of the QCBM with $\chi=8$ on the BAS dataset here achieves the best result, we note that it does not clearly outperform $\chi=4$ on average (see Fig.~\ref{fig:median_training_results} in Appendix~\ref{apx:median_results}) The likely reason is that the BAS dataset is 2d-correlated and thus the MPS with growing bond dimension $\chi$ increasingly biases the quantum circuit to a 1d-correlated solution.
-In other words, there is a bias miss-match between the TN architecture used and the task at hand.
+While initializing of the QCBM with a $\chi=8$ TNBM on the BAS dataset here achieves the best result, we note that it does not clearly outperform $\chi=4$ on average (see Fig.~\ref{fig:median_training_results} in Appendix~\ref{apx:median_results}) The likely reason is that the BAS dataset is 2D-correlated and thus the MPS with growing bond dimension $\chi$ increasingly biases the quantum circuit to a 1d-correlated solution.
+In other words, there is a bias mismatch between the TN architecture used and the task at hand.
 Depending on the number of additional free parameters that the PQC is given access to, this can lead to saddle points and local minima, because the PQC needs to correct the unsuitable bias.
-In such cases, one may try to train another TN model which is adapted for more general correlation structures, and then, if needed, map this TN to a quantum circuit.
+In such cases, one may try to train another TN model which is adapted for more general correlation structures~\cite{Lei_VQE_PEPS}, and then, if needed, map this TN to a quantum circuit \cite{Ian_PEPS_to_QC,Lei_VQE_PEPS}.
+Future work will need to study how to best extend pretrained quantum circuits with additional gates, i.e., where to most efficiently place additional gates such that the PQC can improve on the TN solution and potentially escape its bias.